1 Affordable tuition and low living expenses

-If you are a student hoping to pursue their higher education in Europe, here are 11 reasons why Sweden could be a great option for you.
+If you are a student hoping to pursue your higher education in Europe, here are 11 reasons why Sweden can be a great option for you.

-# 1 Affordable tuition cost and low living expenses
+# 1 Affordable tuition and low living expenses

-Tuition fees in Sweden vary depending upon the subject though the average fee for master’s programs is USD $14,500/year while bachelor programs are generally less expensive.
+While the tuition in Sweden varies from university to university, the average fee for a master’s program is USD 14,500/year.
+The bachelor’s programs are generally less expensive.

 The university application fee is $100.

 The Swedish government has put aside funds specifically for two scholarship programs.
 Students can apply for scholarships based on their financial situation, nationality and merit.
 These grants, which are set aside by the Swedish government, greatly increase your chances of getting a scholarship to pursue the program of your choice.

 Several Swedish universities offer a range of different scholarship programs for international students to help cover tuition fees or living costs.

 Here is a list of universities that have scholarships for international students.
 In order to find out more about university scholarships and how to apply for them, visit these universities’ websites.

 - Blekinge Institute of Technology

 - Dalarna University